roboseb/pokemetrics/README.md

 CANCEL-man snapped animation relative to pokemon weight relative to user weight?
 DONE-random pokemon button
-DONE-add splash effect for pokemon summon
+DONE-add splash effect for pokemon summon CANCEL-pokeball art
--pokeball art
 CANCEL-wait to finish unsummon animation before summon DONE-randomized based on generation button
 DONE?-fix bug with art box not resizing in certain cases CANCEL-only show wobble button with multiple pokemon DONE-transition bug when switching from large to small pokemon DONE-fix man not following art box (don't clear everything!)
--add links to my github/twitter/youtube/whatever
--add option to remove constraints, possibly crashing the site -save pokemon as favourite + local storage
--dark mode and localdata for mode choice
--clear local storage button
+DONE-add links to my github/twitter/youtube/whatever CANCEL-add option to remove constraints, possibly crashing the site CANCEL-save pokemon as favourite + local storage CANCEL-dark mode and localdata for mode choice CANCEL-clear local storage button
--tooltips for different options
+DONE-tooltips for different options
--favicon
+DONE-favicon
--custom cursor?
+CANCEL-custom cursor?
 DONE-fix unit change bug
--fix errors when being hosted
+DONE-fix errors when being hosted
--update specific pokemon buttons
+DONE-update specific pokemon buttons
--rapidly clicking random breaks height animation
--add button for switching to sprite art pokedex dpad cycles through pokemon by id
+-rapidly clicking random breaks height animation and causes errors -add button for switching to sprite art pokedex dpad cycles through pokemon by id
 -animations for showing new pokemon
 -clean up fonts folder
--MUK IS BROKEN AGAIN/mothim/basculegion/sinistcha(1013)enamourous incarnate in mobile mode -fix uppercase search glitch
+-MUK IS BROKEN AGAIN/mothim/basculegion/sinistcha(1013)enamourous/reuniclus full size incarnate in mobile mode/wailord/kyogre/sizzlipedegraveler
+-fix uppercase search glitch
 -break up css and js to stylize
 -fix bug with no entered weight/height
 DONE-convert to pokemon again on unit switch
--add explanation for why some of the names are weird or certain pokemon don't show -button to back out of options in mobile version
+-add explanation for why some of the names are weird or certain pokemon don't show -button to back out of options in mobile version -arrow keys for dpad input
+-put back species name
+-add buttons that pop up for alternate pokemon forms (double check for all multiple form pokemon) -move weird names to its own file
+-accept spaces in input or hyphens or no spaces
+-style up readme with known bugs, gif, link to live site and future features

 things done today